innazozulia-zz/kottans-frontend/README.md

 <img width="776" alt="DOM freeCode2" src="https://user-images.githubusercontent.com/60383374/117974502-4b6d6b00-b336-11eb-96dc-0279099c405d.png">

-I studied the structure of the DOM.I learned how to change the content of HTML elements, how to change the style (CSS) of HTML elements, how to react to HTML DOM events and how to add and remove HTML elementsThis is a very useful skill in frontend work, because you can easily take and change the desired element with the help of JS.
+I studied the structure of the DOM.I learned how to change the content of HTML elements, how to change the style (CSS) of HTML elements, how to react to HTML DOM events and how to add and remove HTML elements.
+This is a very useful skill in frontend work, because you can easily take and change the desired element with the help of JS.
 To modify elements or inspect the DOM tree, we can use the developer tools in the browser.